syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeMap/Getting-Started.md

 ## Enabling legends

-The color value of leaf nodes can be tracked using tree map legend.
+The color value of leaf nodes can be tracked using TreeMap legend.
 The legend support is applicable only for the TreeMap whose leaf nodes are colored using RangeColorMapping.
 Set the value of [`ShowLegend`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeMap.Android~Com.Syncfusion.Treemap.LegendSetting~ShowLegend.html) property to “True” to make legends visible.

 ## Labels for legends